Amsterdam/amsterdam-app-frontend/.docs/test-automation.md

 ## Target component type

 The general type of the target component.
-We’re not too specific here: a `Pressable` or a `TopTaskButton` will just be called a `Button`.
+We’re not too specific here: e.g. a `TopTaskButton` will just be called a `Button`.

 Keep close to these options: `Button`, `Input`, `Checkbox`, `Radio`, `Select`, `Title`, `Subtitle`, `Paragraph`, `Date`, `Icon`, and `Image`.